wmealing/cellium/README.md

 You'll see the counter, be able to change it with `+` and `-`, and quit with `q`.

+If you're running the code from within rebar, expect some keystrokes are consumed by the erlang shell.

 ## The Model

 Views in Cellium are trees of components describing your terminal interface.
 They're built from containers that organize layout and widgets that display content.